International Center The Application Processes

-A. The first application is to the Wabash Off-Campus Study (OCS) Committee.
-The application consists of several parts, most of which must be submitted via this web site.
+A. The first application you will make is to the Wabash Off-Campus Study Committee (OCSC).
+The application consists of several parts, which must be submitted online.

-Sophomores must have created their online applications, selected faculty recommenders and completed the Course Approval Sheet by November 18, 2011.
+Sophomores must have created their online applications, selected faculty recommenders, and completed the Course Approval Sheet by November 29, 2015.

-B. The second application is to the actual program sponsor for admission to their program.
-Please contact the program sponsor for their actual deadline.
-Once you are approved by the OCS committee, immediately contact your program and begin the application process.
+B. The second application you make will be to the actual program sponsor for admission to their program.
+Once you are approved by the OCSC, immediately contact your program and begin the application process.
 Be sure to find out what the program's application deadline is!

-If you intend to study outside the USA, you will need a passport (apply now) and most likely a visa for which you must apply far in advance.
+If you intend to study outside the USA, you will need a passport (and most likely a visa) for which you must apply far in advance.
 The program sponsor will guide you through the visa application process.
 Be sure to reach any information you receive on this topic carefully.

 You must be accepted by the Wabash OCSC first.
 Then, once you've been approved by the OCSC, you must apply to the program for which you were approved.
-Be aware that all programs have deadlines and they are different.
+Be aware that all programs have deadlines, and those deadlines vary.

-Beginning the on-line application.
-Follow directions carefully, and save your work.
-The first information requested includes such items as your name, address, e-mail, program chosen, etc. The on-line application also requires an essay, two faculty recommendations, and several other approvals.
-The faculty OCS Committee will carefully review the total application to determine if the program chosen will yield sufficient credits in needed areas, allowing you to graduate on time.
+Beginning the online application.
+Follow directions carefully, and be sure to save your work.
+The first information requested includes such items as your name, address, e-mail, program chosen, etc. The online application also requires an essay, two faculty recommendations, and several other approvals.
+The OCSC will carefully review your complete application to determine if the program chosen will yield sufficient credits in needed areas, allowing you to graduate on time.

-Upon completion, the on-line application is submitted to the OCS Committee electronically
+Upon completion, your online application is submitted to the OCS Committee electronically.

-3. Advisor/Chair Program Approval Form (staple to the graduation plan, obtain approval signatures, then turn in to Center Hall 112)
+- Advisor/Chair Program Approval Form (staple to the graduation plan, obtain approval signatures, then turn in to International Center, 512 W. Wabash Avenue)

 Instructions for writing the essay are included in the application.
 But, since the emphasis in off-campus study must be on academic needs, bear in mind as you choose your program that you must compose an essay as an integral part of your application explaining the academic reasons for choosing the program.
 Without a good essay, you will not likely be approved.

-You will be able to choose onefaculty recommender from pull-down menus.
-Before doing this, you must talk with the faculty recommender and ask if s/he is willing to recommend you.
-When you select the faculty on line and click submit, each faculty member will receive an automated e-mail message from David Clapp.
-The faculty will respond, filling in the blanks and submit the response.
-The OCS committee will be able to read their responses on-line.
+You will be able to choose faculty recommenders from pull-down menus.
+Before doing this, you must speak with each faculty recommender and ask if s/he is willing to recommend you.
+When you select the faculty on line and click submit, each faculty member will receive an automated e-mail message from Amy Weir.
+The faculty will respond, filling in the blanks and submitting the response.
+The OCS committee will be able to read recommendation responses online.

-Once you have done your part described above, no further action is required from you; the date you requested, and the date they responded, are recorded for the committee to review.
+Once you have done your part described above, no further action is required from you; the date you requested and the date the faculty recommenders responded are recorded for the committee to review.